jvassev/ansinetes/README.md

 Name:   kubernetes.default.svc.cluster.local
 Address: 10.254.0.1
 ```
-When the OpenVPN bridge is opened you can target the pod themselves.
+While the OpenVPN bridge is opened you can target the pod themselves.
 This is not something you would do in production but is worth having around when troubleshooting.

 OpenVPN client will also use the KubeDNS as your workstation DNS.
 You will be able to target any service by IP, any pod by it IP and also all services by their DNS name.